-- Bang contains super creatine, which is the world’s only water-stable creatine.
+- This drink contains super creatine, which is the world’s only water-stable creatine.

 Does Bang Have Creatine in It?

 Bang does have creatine in it.
 Based on the ingredients list, creatine content, including other amino acids, might range from 4-30mg.

 Most energy drinks contain small amounts of creatine — 0.84 to 1.21 mg (other amino acids not included).